 - Passengers may also request assistance from any available Sky Cap by calling their airline from any Airport Courtesy Phone located throughout the terminals.

 Accessible parking spaces are available in all SJC parking facilities.

 - All shopping and dining concessions are wheelchair accessible.

 Pet Relief Area

-- All airport restrooms are equipped with stalls for persons with disabilities and infant diaper changing stations as well.
+- All airport restrooms are equipped with stalls for persons with disabilities.

-- Individuals assisting passengers with disabilities are allowed beyond the screener checkpoints.
+- Individuals assisting passengers with disabilities may be allowed beyond the screener checkpoints at the airline's discretion.
 These individuals may be required to present themselves at the airlines' check-in desk and receive a "pass" allowing them to go through the screener checkpoint without a ticket.